 For Medicare beneficiaries who are happy with Medicare Parts A and B, you can supplement the gaps in your coverage with an Arizona Medigap plan.

 Unfortunately, there are benefits that Original Medicare will not cover.
-But there are 10 standardized Medigap plans that you can choose from with varying levels of coverage to meet your needs without breaking your budget.
+But you can choose from ten standardized Medigap plans with varying coverage levels to meet your needs without breaking your budget.

 Based on this level of standardization, finding the cheapest plan boils down to finding the lowest monthly premium.

-For that, you will want to go with a high-deductible plan like Plan HDF or Plan HDG.
+You will want to use a high-deductible plan like Plan HDF or Plan HDG.
 Both of those are available for less than $41 per month right now in Mesa, Arizona.

-Medigap Plan N does not offer a high-deductible plan because it doesn’t offer as much coverage as Plan G or Plan F. It does not help you with your Part B deductible or Part B excess charges, and it only covers part of your Part B coinsurance.
+Medigap Plan N does not offer a high-deductible plan because it doesn’t offer as much coverage as Plan G or Plan F. It does not help you with your Part B deductible or Part B excess charges and only covers part of your Part B coinsurance.

 With Plan N, you will still have a $20 copay per office visit and a $50 copay per ER visit, assuming you are discharged immediately after treatment and not admitted to the hospital.